tomgp/books-v2/static/markdown/Too-Like-The-Lightning(2017)-2025-01-06.md

  "translator": ""
 }
 ---
-Enjoyed this, hoepfully hte library will deliver the next volumne before I forget what happend in this one.
+Enjoyed this, hopefully the library will deliver the next volumne before I forget what happend in this one.
 Heavy Gene Wolfe vibes.